0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Heist/Heist.md

 2. `username rout3r password 7 0242114B0E143F015F5D1E161713`
 3. `username admin privilege 15 password 7 02375012182C1A1D751618034F36415408`

 cracking those hashes might give us a set of passwords to try to gain more access with.
-So we use `john` to crack it
+So we use `john` to crack the first one

 we find that the password is *stealth1agent*